Nutmeg21/2048_solver/README.md

     # Should show: <serial_number> device
     ```

-## 📸 How to Create Assets
+## 📸 How to Create Tile Assets

-The bot relies on **Template Matching**.
-To teach the bot to click a button, you cannot simply download an image from Google; you must capture what your phone screen actually looks like.
+For the AI to "see" the board, it needs reference images for the tiles.

-1. Open the app on your phone to the specific screen.
+1. Open the 2048 app on your phone.
-2. Take a raw ADB screenshot (crucial for color accuracy):
+2. Take a raw ADB screenshot (crucial for color/pixel accuracy):
     ```bash
-    adb exec-out screencap -p > reference_screen.png
+    adb exec-out screencap -p > board_reference.png
     ```
-3. Open `reference_screen.png` in an image editor.
+3. Open `board_reference.png` in an image editor.
-4.  **Crop** the specific button or icon you want to interact with.
+4.  **Crop** distinct images for each tile number (2, 4, 8, 16, etc.) and the empty grid background.
-5. Save the cropped image to the `assets/` folder (e.g., `assets/start_button.png`).
+5. Save them to the `assets/` folder (e.g., `assets/tile_2.png`, `assets/tile_4.png`).
-6. Reference the filename in `main.py`.

-## 🏃 Usage
+## How To Use

 Run the main script: